 To learn what else you can do with the Change Events tool, see Change Events.

-When the Change Events tool is disabled, your team will create changes using the Commitments and Prime Contracts tools.
-Most change orders start with a Potential Change Order (PCO) which would be generated in the Prime Contracts tool.
-Below is a description of the process when all three (3) tiers are enabled for Prime Contract change orders.
+When the Change Events tool is disabled, your team will create changes using the Commitments and Client Contracts tools.
+Most change orders start with a potential change order which would be generated in the Client Contracts tool.
+Below is a description of the process when all three (3) tiers are enabled for client contract change orders.

-- Create a Potential Change Order (PCO).
-Create a PCO to outline any potential change in costs that would affect the prime contract.
-When you fill out a Schedule of Values (SOV) for a PCO, you'll have the option to select a cost code and enter the dollar amount.
-Ideally, it will be a cost code already in the budget, so you can see the budget increase on the Budget tab.
-See Create a Potential Change Order (PCO).
+- Create a Potential Change Order.
+Create a potential change order to outline any potential change in costs that would affect the contract.
+When you fill out a Schedule of Values (SOV) for a potential change order, you'll have the option to select a budget code and enter the dollar amount.
+Ideally, it will be a budget code already in the budget, so you can see the budget increase on the Budget tab.
+See Create a Potential Change Order for a Client Contract.

-- Create a Commitment Change Order (CCO).
-After creating a PCO, you can create a CCO that acts as a request for pricing from the subcontractor who will be responsible for the scope of work outlined in the PCO.
-You can compare the CCO to the corresponding PCO and view your variance between the two.
-See Create a CCO From a PCO.
+- Create a Commitment Change Order.
+After creating a potential change order, you can create a commitment change order that acts as a request for pricing from the subcontractor who will be responsible for the scope of work outlined in the potential change order.
+You can compare the commitment change order to the corresponding potential change order and view your variance between the two.
+See Create a Commitment Change Order From a Potential Change Order.

-- Create a Change Order Request (COR).
-After you've created PCOs, you can roll them into Change Order Requests (COR).
-Change Order Requests are typically the documents that are submitted for approval and can be used for submitting either individual Potential Change Orders (PCOs), or for grouping PCOs in order to streamline the review and approval process.
-See Create a Change Order Request (COR).
+- Create a Change Order Request.
+After you've created potential change orders, you can roll them into change order requests.
+Change order requests are typically the documents that are submitted for approval, and can be used for submitting either individual potential change orders, or for grouping potential change orders in order to streamline the review and approval process.
+See Create a Change Order Request for a Client Contract.

-- Create a Prime Contract Change Order (PCCO).
+- Create a Client Contract Change Order.
 Change orders with a status set to 'Pending' will appear in the 'Pending Budget Changes' column of the project's Budget tool.
-Approved PCCOs can be added to owner invoices.
-Once you have marked the PCCO as approved, the total dollar amount change will be reflected in the 'Approved COs' column on the Budget tool.
-See Create a Prime Contract Change Order (PCCO).
+Approved CCCOs can be added to owner invoices.
+Once you have marked the client contract change order as approved, the total dollar amount change will be reflected in the 'Approved COs' column on the Budget tool.
+See Create a Client Contract Change Order.

-- Create a Commitment Change Order (CCO).
-A CCO outlines variations in costs that affect the contract between the contracting company and a vendor or subcontractor.
-Once you have marked the CCO as approved, the dollar change will be reflected in the 'Committed Costs' column on the Budget tool.
-Commitments and Potential CCOs with a status of 'Pending' will show up in the 'Pending Cost Changes' column on the Budget tool.
-See Create a Commitment Change Order (CCO).
+- Create a Commitment Change Order.
+A commitment change order outlines variations in costs that affect the contract between the contracting company and a vendor or subcontractor.
+Once you have marked the commitment change order as approved, the dollar change will be reflected in the 'Committed Costs' column on the Budget tool.
+Commitments and Potential commitment change orders with a status of 'Pending' will show up in the 'Pending Cost Changes' column on the Budget tool.
+See Create a Commitment Change Order.

 To learn what else you can do with the Change Orders tool, see Change Orders.

-Procore's Invoicing tool uses the user permission granted in the Commitments and Prime Contracts tool.
+Procore's Progress Billings tool uses the user permission granted in the Commitments and Client Contracts tool.
 As your project progresses and the contracts have been created and approved, subcontractors can bill you for completed work via subcontractor invoices.
 You can also create owner invoices, which can then be emailed to the owner or the party that is being responsible for payment approval.

 Manage Billing Periods.
-If you subcontract out work, the billing period defines the billing cycle that is used for invoicing applied to your project's subcontractors.
-In addition to defining the frequency of the billing period (for example, monthly or weekly), it also defines the billing period's start date, the invoice's due date and the billing period's end date.
-To learn how to create a billing period with the Invoicing tool, see Create Manual Billing Periods and Create Automatic Billing Periods.
+If you subcontract out work, the billing period defines the billing cycle that is used for progress billing applied to your project's subcontractors.
+In addition to defining the frequency of the billing period (for example, monthly or weekly), it also defines the billing period's start date, the invoice's due date, and the billing period's end date.
+To learn how to create a billing period with the Progress Billing tool, see Create Manual Billing Periods and Create Automatic Billing Periods.

-Create and Manage Subcontractor Invoices.
-With the Invoicing tool, you can keep user permissions restricted to your project team and Create an Invoice on Behalf of an Invoice Contact or you can provide your subcontractor's invoice contacts with the appropriate permissions to access their purchase orders and subcontracts.
+Create and Manage Progress Billing.
+With the Progress Billings tool, you can keep user permissions restricted to your project team and Create an Invoice on Behalf of an Invoice Contact or you can provide your subcontractor's invoice contacts with the appropriate permissions to access their purchase orders and subcontracts.
 See Add Invoice Contacts to a Purchase Order or Subcontract.
 Then, when you are ready for your subcontractors to bill you for their work, you can Send an 'Invite to Bill' to an Invoice Contact and your subcontractors can then Submit a New Invoice as an Invoice Contact.
-You can then review and approve these invoices.
+You can then review and approve these billings.

-To learn what else you can do with the Invoicing tool, see Invoicing.
+To learn what else you can do with the Invoicing tool, see Progress Billings.